balena-os/balena-supervisor/docs/API.md

 The balena Supervisor is balena's agent that runs on devices.
 Its main role is to ensure your app is running, and keep communications with the balenaCloud API server.

-The Supervisor itself has its own API, with means for user applications to communicate and execute some special actions that affect the host OS or the application itself.
-There are two main ways for the application to interact with the Supervisor: the update lockfile and the HTTP API.
+The Supervisor itself has its own set of APIs providing means for user applications to communicate and execute some special actions that affect the host OS or the application itself.
+There are two main ways for the application to interact with the Supervisor:
+- Update lockfile
+- HTTP API

-Only Supervisors after version 1.1.0 have this functionality, and some of the endpoints appeared in later versions (we've noted it down where this is the case).
-Supervisor version 1.1.0 corresponds to OS images downloaded after October 14th 2015.
+Only Supervisors after version `1.1.0` have this functionality, and some of the endpoints appeared in later versions (we've noted it down where this is the case).
+Supervisor version `1.1.0` corresponds to OS images downloaded after October 14th, 2015.

 ## HTTP API reference

 **Note:** on devices with supervisor version lower than 7.22.0, replace all `BALENA_` variables with `RESIN_`, e.g. `RESIN_SUPERVISOR_ADDRESS` instead of `BALENA_SUPERVISOR_ADDRESS`.

-The supervisor exposes an HTTP API on port 48484 (`BALENA_SUPERVISOR_PORT`).
+The supervisor exposes an HTTP API on port `48484` (`BALENA_SUPERVISOR_PORT`).

 To enable these Supervisor environment variables, the `io.balena.features.supervisor-api` label must be applied for each service that requires them.
 See [here](https://www.balena.io/docs/learn/develop/multicontainer/#labels) for further details.

-**All endpoints require an apikey parameter, which is exposed to the application as `BALENA_SUPERVISOR_API_KEY`.**
+> Note: All endpoints (except /ping) requires an apikey parameter, which is exposed to the application as `BALENA_SUPERVISOR_API_KEY`.

-The full address for the API, i.e. `"http://127.0.0.1:48484"`, is available as `BALENA_SUPERVISOR_ADDRESS`. **Always use these variables when communicating via the API, since address and port could change**.
+The full address for the API, i.e. `"http://127.0.0.1:48484"`, is available as `BALENA_SUPERVISOR_ADDRESS`.

+> Note: Always use `BALENA_*` variables when communicating via the API, since address and port could change.

 Alternatively, the balena API (api.balena-cloud.com) has a proxy endpoint at `POST /supervisor/<url>` (where `<url>` is one of the API URLs described below) from which you can send API commands to the supervisor remotely, using your Auth Token instead of your API key.
 Commands sent through the proxy can specify either an `appId` to send the request to all devices in an application, or a `deviceId` or `uuid` to send to a particular device.
 These requests default to POST unless you specify a `method` parameter (e.g. "GET").
 In the examples below, we show how to use a uuid to specify a device, but in any of those you can replace `uuid` for a `deviceId` or `appId`.